214.501.4984

 When Additional Fees May Apply

-• Extended bidding rounds: If you want to invite ten contractors instead of three, the review process may require more hours.
+• Extended bidding rounds: If you want to invite ten contractors instead of three, it may take additional hours for the reviewing process.

-These are not charges for introductions themselves, but for the extra hours involved in managing a more complex process.
+These costs are not for introductions but for the additional hours that come with dealing with a complicated process.

 How It Works in Dallas Luxury Projects